-Land use activities are accessible by a range of travel modes.
-Policy 6.2.2.1 Require land use activities whose mobility parking demand either cannot be met by the public parking supply, or would significantly affect the availability of that supply for surrounding activities, to provide mobility car parking either on or near the site at an amount that is adequate to: a. avoid or, if avoidance is not practicable, adequately mitigate adverse effects on the availability of publicly available mobility parking in the vicinity of the site (including on-street parking and off-street facilities); and b. ensure accessibility for residents, visitors, customers, staff and students (as relevant) who have limited mobility, including disabled people, the elderly and people travelling with young children. {Change CP24} Policy 6.2.2.2 Enable the sharing of mobility car parking areas by different land use activities, where adequate accessibility for all users is maintained. {Change CP24} Policy 6.2.2.Z {Change CP24} Require subdivision activities to provide legal access to resultant sites from a road to ensure that future land use is accessible. {Change CP24} Policy 6.2.2.Y (Change CP1) Only allow high trip generators where the activity is located: a. within convenient walking access of sufficient car parking (including any car parking provided on-site) and, where public car parking is relied on, the activity will not significantly impact the availability of that car parking to other nearby activities; and b. within convenient walking access of travel modes other than private car, except where the activity is not suited to access by these modes. {Change CP1} Policy 6.2.2.3 Only allow visitor accommodation and supported living facilities to locate on sites where customers and residents will have convenient walking access to centres, or frequent public transport services; access to other appropriate transport services; and/or an appropriate range of on-site services or facilities.
-Policy 6.2.2.4 Only allow activities that are likely to generate a significant number of trips by walking, cycling or public transport where: a. for activities likely to generate trips by cycling, there will be safe access for cyclists into and through the site and sufficient secure cycle parking; b. for activities likely to generate trips by walking, there will be safe access for pedestrians into and through the site; and for activities likely to generate trips by public transportation, the activity will be located a reasonable walking distance from a frequent public transportation route with safe access for pedestrians from a bus stop to the site.
-Policy 6.2.2.X Only allow medium density social housing in the General Residential 1 or Township and Settlement zones (except in a no DCC reticulated wastewater mapped area ) where it is located where there is convenient walking access to public transport services.
+Land use activities are accessible by a range of traver modes.
+Policy 6.2.2.1 Require land use activities whose parking demand either cannot be met by the public parking supply, or would significantly affect the availability of that supply for surrounding activities, to provide parking either on or near the site at an amount that is adequate to: a. avoid or, if avoidance is not practicable, adequately mitigate adverse effects on the availability of publicly available parking in the vicinity of the site (including on-street parking and off-street facilities); and b. ensure accessibility for residents, visitors, customers, staff and students (as relevant) who have limited mobility, including disabled people, the elderly and people travelling with young children.
+Policy 6.2.2.2 Enable the sharing of parking areas by different land use activities, where adequate accessibility for all users is maintained.
+Policy 6.2.2.3 Only allow visitor accommodation and supported living facilities to locate on sites where customers and residents will have convenient walking access to centres, or frequent public transport services; access to other appropriate transport services; and/or an appropriate range of on-site services or facilities.
+Policy 6.2.2.4 Only allow activities that are likely to generate a significant number of trips by walking, cycling or public transport where: a. for activities likely to generate trips by cycling, there will be safe access for cyclists into and through the site and sufficient secure cycle parking; b. for activities likely to generate trips by walking, there will be safe access for pedestrians into and through the site; and c. for activities likely to generate trips by public transportation, the activity will be located a reasonable walking distance from a frequent public transportation route with safe access for pedestrians from a bus stop to the site.